Policy last updated

 - allow the principal to put in place appropriate supervision arrangements, including the ability to appoint a staff member to attend the therapy sessions.

-During Step 1 of these Guidelines, parent(s) must have consented to specific types of information being shared with the School by the NDIS funded therapist (using the Parent Consent Form provided with the Request Form under Step 1).
-The purpose of the Information Sharing Deed is then to set out exactly how and when NDIS funded therapists must share information with the school about the student who is receiving NDIS therapy on school grounds.
+During Step 1 of these guidelines, parents/carers must have consented to specific types of information being shared with the school by the NDIS funded therapist (using the parent consent form provided with the request form under Step 1).
+The purpose of the information sharing deed is to set out exactly how and when NDIS funded therapists must share information with the school about the student who is receiving NDIS therapy on school grounds.
 The aim of this information sharing is to ensure that the NDIS funded therapist provides information to the school that it ‘needs to know’ to enable it to optimally educate and support the student, and fulfil key legal obligations.

-Summary of responsibilities for each document
+Summary of who is responsible for each document

 NDIS funded therapist